 (d) The following defined term(s) is/are in addition to other defined terms used in this Agreement:

 "Collateral Account" means that certain deposit account listed on Schedule I attached hereto that is maintained with the Escrow Agent and which, pursuant to Section 5, is under the exclusive direction, dominion and control of the Secured Party.

+"Contracts" mean those certain power purchase and sale agreements identified on Schedule II hereto, as such contracts may be amended, supplemented, modified, or replaced from time to time in accordance with this Agreement [these are the Grantor's contracts with the generators].

 "Liens" means any and all liens, encumbrances, charges, security interests, options, claims, mortgages, pledges, agreements, or obligations, understandings or arrangements that limit, prevent or restrict the pledge, transfer, assignment, conveyance, or alienation of any interest in property.